|||

-Gunshots never sound like gunshots; they sound small, like firecrackers.
+Gunshots, in real life, never sound like gunshots; they sound small, like firecrackers.
 They don't sound real and that's the kicker.
-People are so conditioned to the booms of television gunfire, when they hear the real thing, they don't believe it.
+People are so conditioned to the echoing booms of television gunfire that when they hear the real thing, they don't believe it.

 Until they see the blood.